zeove/blog/note/HTML&CSS.md

 6、Comments keep code easy to read and allow you to experiment with new code without having to remove old code.

 7、CSS follows certain best practices for spacing and indentation:

-One line of spacing between a selector and the opening curly brace.
+> One line of spacing between a selector and the opening curly brace.

-No spacing between CSS declarations and the opening and closing curly braces of the CSS rule.
+> No spacing between CSS declarations and the opening and closing curly braces of the CSS rule.

-Two spaces of indentation for CSS declarations.
+> Two spaces of indentation for CSS declarations.

-One line of spacing between CSS rules.
+。 One line of spacing between CSS rules.

 ---

-1、Foreground color refers to the actual color of an element, styled with the color property.
+1、Foreground color refers to the actual color of an element, styled with the `color` property.

-2、Background color refers to the color behind an element, styled with the background-color property.
+2、Background color refers to the color behind an element, styled with the `background-color` property.

 3、There are 147 named colors available.

 4、RGB and hexadecimal colors offer over 16 million color possibilities.

 5、HSL is a new way of defining colors in CSS3.

-6、You can modify the opacity of a color with RGBa or HSLa colors.
+6、You can modify the opacity of a color with `RGBa` or `HSLa` colors.

 7、Not all browsers support newer CSS features, like opacity or HSL, so additional declarations should be made to support a wide audience of users.

 8、There are many color picker resources available on the Internet to help you select specific colors, as well as provide colors in different formats.

+---

+1、The `font-family` property changes the typeface of text.

+2、`Serif` fonts have extra details on the ends of each letter. `Sans-Serif` fonts do not.

+3、Fallback fonts are used when a certain font is not installed on a user's computer.

+4、Google Fonts provides free fonts that can be used in an HTML file with the `<link>` element.

+5、Font size can be specified using pixels, ems, or percentages.

+6、The vertical spacing between lines of text can be modified with the `line-spacing` property.

+7、The horizontal spacing between words can be modified with the `word-spacing` property.

+8、The spacing between letters, the kernel, can be modified with the `letter-spacing` property.

+9、Text can appear bold with the `font-weight` property.

+10、Text can appear in italics with the `font-style` property.

+11、Text can appear in all uppercase or all lowercase with the `text-transform` property.

+12、Text can be aligned with the `text-align` property.